0xPolygonMiden/miden-client/tests/README.md

 - Clone the node repo if it doesn't exist.
 - Delete previously existing data.
 - Generate genesis and account data with `cargo run --release --bin miden-node --features testing -- make-genesis --inputs-path node/genesis.toml`.

+Also, you need to install the tests dependencies with `make test-deps`.

 After that we can start the node, again done in the `start-node` command from the `Makefile`.
 Killing the node process after running the test is also the user's responsibilty.